Secretaries' Cup

-The Secretaries' Cup is an annual college football game in the northeast United States between the U.S. Coast Guard Academy and the U.S. Merchant Marine Academy.
+The Secretaries' Cup (Note: There is an apostrophe in the name.) is an annual college football game in the northeast United States between the U.S. Coast Guard Academy and the U.S. Merchant Marine Academy.
 Both academies compete in NCAA Division III athletics.

-The Secretaries Cup is an intense rivalry game for both schools.
-Though less well known than the Army–Navy Game, the Secretaries Cup is often described as a small-college version of that matchup.
+The Secretaries' Cup is an intense rivalry game for both schools.
+Though less well known than the Army–Navy Game, the Secretaries' Cup is often described as a small-college version of that matchup.

 The two campuses are at opposite ends of Long Island Sound.
 The game alternates between the Coast Guard's Cadet Memorial Field in New London, Connecticut, and the Merchant Marine's Captain Tomb Field in Kings Point, New York just east of New York City.
-However, on November 15, 2025 the game was played for the first time at Fenway Park in Boston.
+However, on November 15, 2025, the game was played for the first time at Fenway Park in Boston.

 The game had been played on the last Saturday of the Division III football regular season (generally mid-November) from 1991 through 2005.
 When the Coast Guard Academy joined the New England Football Conference in 2006, the rivalry became a non-conference game and was moved to September.
 In 2017, the game moved back to November when the New England Women's and Men's Athletic Conference (NEWMAC) began sponsoring football with both teams as conference members.

 History

 The first meeting between the schools was in 1949.
 Played at King's Point in front of 4,000 spectators, the Bears won 21–14 after scoring the game-winning touchdown with one minute remaining.

 The rivalry was designated as the "Secretary's Cup" in 1981, when both academies were in the jurisdiction of the Department of Transportation.
 The name of the contest was pluralized when the United States Coast Guard moved to the Department of Homeland Security in 2003.

 The games have been broadcast on ESPN's streaming networks since 2017.
 That year's meeting was played at 12 noon on Veterans Day, November 11.

-While the Secretaries Cup is typically played at either school's campus, it was moved to Fenway Park in Boston for the 2025 edition.
+While the Secretaries' Cup is typically played at either school's campus, it was moved to Fenway Park in Boston for the 2025 edition.
+The 2026 game was held at Audi Field in Washington, D.C.